News

 Desire (Made famous by Years & Years)

-This is a great song to practice hands together.
-At first, there is just one note in each hand, but then the right hand plays two notes, and finally three-note chords.
+This is a great song to practice playing with both hands.
+At first, each hand only plays one note.
+Later on, the right hand begins playing two notes at once, and finally three-note chords.

 18. Andante